May 2008 South Africa riots: Causes

-A subsequent report, "Towards Tolerance, Law and Dignity: Addressing Violence against Foreign Nationals in South Africa" commissioned by the International Organisation for Migration found that poor service delivery or an influx of foreigners may have played a contributing role, but blamed township politics for the attacks.
+A subsequent report, "Towards Tolerance, Law and Dignity: Addressing Violence against Foreign Nationals in South Africa" commissioned by the International Organization for Migration found that poor service delivery or an influx of foreigners may have played a contributing role, but blamed township politics for the attacks.
 It also found that community leadership was potentially lucrative for unemployed people, and that such leaders organised the attacks.
 Local leadership could be illegitimate and often violent when emerging from either a political vacuum or fierce competition, the report said, and such leaders enhanced their authority by reinforcing resentment towards foreigners.

 Aftermath

 1400 suspects were arrested in connection with the violence.
 Nine months after the attacks 128 individuals had been convicted and 30 found not guilty in 105 concluded court cases.
 208 cases had been withdrawn and 156 were still being heard.

 One year after the attacks prosecutors said that 137 people had been convicted, 182 cases had been withdrawn because witnesses or complainants had left the country, 51 cases were underway or ready for trial and 82 had been referred for further investigation.

 In May 2009, one year after the attacks the Consortium for Refugees and Migrants in South Africa (Cormsa) said that foreigners remained under threat of violence and that little had been done to address the causes of the attacks.
 The organisation complained of a lack of accountability for those responsible for public violence, insufficient investigations into the instigators and the lack of a public government inquiry.